AdaCore/spark2014/docs/lrm/source/packages.rst

    the corresponding formal parameter is of a non-scalar Volatile type.

 #.
 Contrary to the general SPARK 2014 rule that expression evaluation cannot
-   have side effects, a read of a Volatile object with the property Async_Writers => True is considered to have a side effect when read.
+   have side effects, a read of a Volatile object with the property Async_Writers => True or Effective_Reads are considered to have a side effect when read.
 To reconcile this discrepancy, a name denoting such an object shall only occur in the following contexts:

    * as the name on the left-hand side of an assignment statement; or